IUCampus/project-data-engineering/README.md

 Python 3.7+

-SQLite3 for persistence
+NoSQL for persistence

 click for CLI

 unittest or pytest for testing

-JSON for fixture data (optional)
+JSON for fixture data

 Other libraries or helper tools (e.g.,datetime)